 True Disciples Watch and Remember

 But why did Jesus speak in riddles and parables?
-Even when He gave the disciples the explanations, they did not understand until after the resurrection and the coming of the Holy Spirit.
-Jesus said to them, “The knowledge of the secrets of the kingdom of God has been given to you, but to others I speak in parables” (Luke 8:10).
-But, they remembered what He said and did!
-The remarkable thing about being a disciple of Jesus is that when He speaks, we know it.
+Even when He gave the disciples the explanations, they did not understand until after the resurrection and the coming of the Holy Spirit (John 12:16).
+“His disciples asked him what this parable meant.
+He said, “The knowledge of the secrets of the kingdom of God has been given to you, but to others I speak in parables, so that, ‘though seeing, they may not see; though hearing, they may not understand' (Isaiah 6:9)".
+(Luke 8:9-10) But, they remembered what He said and did!
+The remarkable thing about being a disciple of Jesus is that when He speaks, it lodges deep in our hearts.
 And when we cannot understand it, He builds into us a ‘divinely appointed frustration’ that is unsatisfied until He reveals more.
-But we may be confident that the Lord Himself is always at the centre of the answer.
-It is not things, or ideas, or programmes of activity that we most need, but Jesus Himself.
+And when we finally understand, we know the truth which can set us free (John 8:31-32).
+We may be confident that the Lord Himself is always at the centre of the answer.
+It is not things, or ideas, or programmes or activity that we most need, but Jesus Himself.